wendywarren/ac-type/index.md

 title: Typography 3
 details: |

-  ## Assignment Ideas

-  ### Web Typography

-  Create a layout using [this information](https://learn-the-web.algonquindesign.ca/topics/web-typography-cheat-sheet/).
-We'll create a page layout with multiple columns.
-Choose a pair of fonts that work well together and create sufficient contrast.
-We'll control hyphenation, and other variables listed on the page linked above.

-  Submit the HTML page and the CSS file or a link to GitHub.

-  ----

   ## Links

   [MyFonts Font Field Guides](https://www.myfonts.com/content/font-field-guide).
 Learn about how to use these fonts.
 There are also alternate cuts of each font.